jenkinsci/pipeline-plugin/step-api/README.md

 ## Creating an asynchronous step

-For the more general case that a Workflow step might block in network or disk I/O, and might need to survive Jenkins restarts, you can use a more powerful API.
+For the more general case that a Pipeline step might block in network or disk I/O, and might need to survive Jenkins restarts, you can use a more powerful API.
-This relies on a callback system: the Workflow engine tells your step when to start, and your step tells Workflow when it is done.
+This relies on a callback system: the Pipeline engine tells your step when to start, and your step tells Pipeline when it is done.

 Extend `AbstractStepExecutionImpl` rather than `AbstractSynchronousStepExecution`.
 You will be implementing a `start` method.